Language: EN

 Combining Interfaces

-One of the most common ways to use intersection types is combining interfaces.
+One of the most common ways to use intersection types is by combining interfaces.
 This is especially useful when we want to create an object that has properties from multiple interfaces:

 interface Identifiable {